Hindsight Learning for MDPs with Exogenous Inputs: Hindsight Planners

 In inventory control, given knowledge of the exact sequence of demands $\bfxi = (d_1, \ldots, d_T)$, the optimal open loop control policy is trivial to write down.
 Indeed, setting:

 is clearly the optimal policy.
 This is as, for any $t \leq T - L$ we ensure the current on-hand inventory is exactly equal to that period's demands.
 For the last $L$ periods we order nothing in order to minimize the accumulated purchase costs for inventory which will be ordered and cannot be sold.
-An implementation of this simulator and the planning oracle is provided in the attached code base.